nathanlane/industrialpolicyclass/README.md

 **Associated Class Readings** (Political economy of industrial policy and empirics.)

 This class will be a short lecture.
 Continuation of Lecture 1.
+Here I will cover the political economy of industrial policy.
+Then explain what this means for the empirical problems faced by industrial policy studies.
+As well as growth regressions more generally.

 _Required Readings._
 - Krueger, A. O. (1974).
 The Political Economy of the Rent-Seeking Society.
 The American Economic Review, 64(3), 291–303. http://www.jstor.org/stable/1808883